nuno80/agenzia-eventi-2.0/guide/database-setup.md

-# Database Setup with Drizzle ORM and Better-SQLite3
+# Database Setup with Drizzle ORM and Turso

-This guide explains how to use the database setup in this Next.js project.
+This guide explains how to use the database setup in this Next.js project, which now uses Turso as the backend database.

 ## Project Structure

 ```
 src/
   db/
-    index.ts          # Database initialization (better-sqlite3)
+    index.ts          # Database initialization (redirects to libsql)
-    libsql.ts         # Alternative database initialization (libsql)
+    libsql.ts         # Turso database initialization (libsql)
-    schemas/          # Database schemas
+    libsql-schemas/   # Database schemas for Turso
       index.ts        # Export all schemas
       users.ts        # User schema example
     seed.ts           # Database seeding script